lucidobjects/Blackjack/ReadMe.md

 ## Features
 + Multi-player
 + Multi-deck shoe
-+ Player can double down
++ Player can double
-+ Player can split matching cards
++ Player can split
 + Player can double after split
 + Test mode (stack the shoe to test different scenarios)
 + Dealer burns first card of shoe